Tips & Suggestions

 Which type of mobile food unit (food truck, food trailer, or food cart) is the best for your business, your menu, and your budget?

-Food Carts - In WA, a mobile food unit that functions without any onboard staff and is considered an “unoccupied unit” by L & I is a food cart.
-To get to the vending or service location, food carts are usually towed behind a vehicle, transported inside a trailer, or stored nearby.
-A food cart is the least expensive mobile food vending unit, and its size and maneuverability make it well suited for a wide variety of vending locations.
+Food Carts - In WA, a mobile food unit that functions without any onboard staff (considered an “unoccupied unit” by L & I) is a food cart.
+To get to the vending or service location food carts are usually towed behind a vehicle, transported inside a trailer, or stored nearby.
+A food cart is the least expensive mobile food vending unit and its size and maneuverability make it well suited for a wide variety of vending locations.
 Some vending locations simply do not have space to accommodate a large food truck or trailer, or the vending area (e.g., cobblestone bricks) cannot support the weight of a large food truck or trailer.
 Unlike trucks and trailers, food carts do not need to go through the WA State L&I plan approval process, but will still need a county health permit.
 The health department Risk Level (1, 2, or 3), is based on your menu, and it will determine the type of equipment required to be on your food cart.
 Possible cons: Cooking, serving, and transacting while standing outside (behind or next to a food cart), will expose you to the weather and may cause safety concerns (regarding street crime or harassment) depending upon the location and the time of day.
 Although carts are very maneuverable, they are usually still quite heavy and may require a fair amount of strength to move, especially up or down hills.
 Some venue/event hosts might prefer vendors with full-size food trucks and/or food trailers.
 Carts are also required to have “overhead protection” by the state food code.

 Food Trailers – Food trailers require a tow vehicle (usually a full-size pickup truck) and can come in a wide variety of styles and sizes.
 Because the tow vehicle is separate from the food trailer, it can be replaced with another tow vehicle if/when there are maintenance issues, which allows vending to continue.
 Tow vehicles can be used to transport staff and supplies, and to run errands and restock the trailer during long events.
 Possible cons: Towing a food trailer, especially a large one, takes some getting used to.
 Parallel parking, maneuvering, and backing a food trailer can be challenging, especially in crowded city traffic or in tight events spaces.
 It will take some practice, but ANYONE can learn to do this.
 Don’t be intimidated.